 Your credit utilization ratio is the share of your available revolving credit you’re using right now.
 Lenders and scoring models watch it closely because it signals near-term risk: maxed-out cards are more likely to default than cards with plenty of headroom.
 In FICO® Scores, utilization lives inside the “Amounts Owed” slice, which makes up about 30% of your score; VantageScore® also treats utilization as a major (often “highly” or “extremely”) influential factor.
 In practice, models look at both aggregate utilization (all cards combined) and individual card utilization (each card’s balance ÷ limit).
 There’s no magic line where crossing 30% suddenly “kills” your score, but lower is better, and big jumps above modest levels tend to cost points — especially if multiple cards are high.
 The simplest way to improve this factor is to either lower reported balances or raise available limits (or both).
 Tactics like paying mid-cycle, scheduling an extra payment before the statement closing date, requesting a credit-limit increase, or spreading balances across more total limit can move your reported utilization quickly.
-Below, you’ll see what utilization is (and isn’t), how it’s calculated, why it changes on specific calendar days, and the fastest, safest ways to bring it down — anchored to primary guidance from FICO, VantageScore, the CFPB, and the credit bureaus.

 Key Takeaways